JimSeker/Architecture/README.md

 `viewModelDemo` is an example of how to use the viewModel class.
 Also shows viewModel can survive a rotation.

-`AndroidviewModelDemo` is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.
+`AndroidviewModelDemo` (Java) is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.

+`AndroidviewModelDemo_kt` (Kotlin) is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.

 `liveDataDemo`  is a simple demo of how to wrap LiveData classes with a the viewModel object to display data as it changes.